freelan-developers/teapot/docs/source/inside_the_party.rst

 Inside the party
 ****************

-This chapter describes how to write custom module-extensions for *tea-party*.
+This chapter describes how to write custom module-extensions for *teapot*.

 Filters
 =======